 Purpose: The purpose of this survey is to: (1) determine if Florida bonneted bats are likely to be actively roosting or using the site; (2) locate active roost(s) and avoid the loss of the structure, if possible; and, (3) avoid or minimize the take of individuals.
 In some cases, changes in project designs or activities can help avoid and minimize take.
 For example, project proponents may be able to retain suspected roosts or conserve roosting and foraging habitats.
 Changing the timing or nature of activities can also help reduce the losses of non-volant young or effects to pregnant or lactating females.
 If properly conducted, acoustic surveys are the most effective way to determine presence and assess habitat use.
-If the applicant is unable to follow or does not want to follow the Full Acoustic/Roost Survey framework when recommended according to the Key, the Corps (or other Action Agency) will not be able to use these Guidelines and will need to provide a biologically supported rational using the best available.
-If formation for their determination in their request for consultation.
+If the applicant is unable to follow or does not want to follow the Full Acoustic/Roost Survey framework when recommended according to the Key, the Corps (or other Action Agency) will not be able to use these Guidelines and will need to provide a biologically supported rational using the best available information for their determination in their request for consultation.

-General Description: This is a comprehensive survey effort, and rocast acoustic surveys (i.e., surveys conducted 30 minutes prior to sunset to 30 minutes after sunrish over multiple nights) are a fundamental component of the approach.
-Depoiding voon acoustic results and habitat type, it may also include: observations at emergence (e.g., the gence surveys during which observers look and listen for bats to come out of roost structures around sunset), visual inspection of trees/snags (i.e., those with cavities, hollows, the case barband other roost structures with tree-top cameras, or follow-up targeted acoustic surveys the capability of applicant and partners to conserve roosting and foraging habitats on some
+General Description: This is a comprehensive survey effort, and robust acoustic surveys (i.e., surveys conducted 30 minutes prior to sunset to 30 minutes after sunrise, over multiple nights) are a fundamental component of the approach.
+Depending upon acoustic results and habitat type, it may also include: observations at emergence (e.g., emergence surveys during which observers look and listen for bats to come out of roost structures around sunset), visual inspection of trees/snags (i.e., those with cavities, hollows, and loose bark) and other roost structures with tree-top cameras, or follow-up targeted acoustic surveys.
+Methods are dependent upon composition and configuration of project site and willingness and ability of applicant and partners to conserve roosting and foraging habitats on site.